TestMyQt/material/course/part-0/introduction.md

 #### How do I get credit for this course after completing it?

+The course is worth 3 study credits, and it's graded pass/fail.

 **During the beta course we will contact all registered participants for credits.**

 If you study at the University of Helsinki ...